5.4 wheels

 - Standard floor pump: rarely works, but try fast pumping with a finger pressed against the bead to seal it.

-- Listen for the “pops” — the bead snapping into seat.
-If both sides pop and hold pressure, you’re set.
+— the bead snapping into seat.
+If both sides pop and hold pressure, you're set.

-- Check the bead is even all around — molded line above the rim, equal both sides.
+all around — molded line above the rim, equal both sides.

-- If you didn’t pre-add sealant: unscrew the valve core with the remover.
+unscrew the valve core with the remover.
 Inject sealant through the valve via the injector.
 Re-install the core.

-- Spin the wheel and slosh the sealant around the inside of the tire — this coats the bead/rim interface and any small leaks.
+and slosh the sealant around the inside of the tire — this coats the bead/rim interface and any small leaks.

-- Inflate to your desired pressure.
+Inflate to your desired pressure

-- Listen and look for leaks — sealant should plug small ones within seconds.
+— sealant should plug small ones within seconds.
 Rotate the wheel so the leak is at the bottom and let sealant pool there.